Hearst family: History

-The Hearst family is a wealthy American family based in California.
-Their fortune was originally earned in the mining industry during the late 19th century under the entrepreneurial leadership of George Hearst.
-George's son, William Randolph Hearst, subsequently used his father's wealth to build a mass media empire comprising the New York Evening Journal, Cosmopolitan, Good Housekeeping, Town & Country and Harper's Bazaar among others.
-To this day, the Hearst family continues to be involved in the media industry through their ownership and control of the mass media conglomerate, Hearst Communications.
+The Hearst family's fortune was originally earned in the mining industry during the late 19th century through the entreprenuership of George Hearst.
+Subsequently, George's son, William Randolph Hearst used his father's wealth to buy numerous news outlets including the New York Evening Journal, Cosmopolitan, Good Housekeeping, Town & Country and Harper's Bazaar.
+By the 1930s, William Randolph's network of publications had grown to become the largest media empire in the United States.